QuickBooks Blog

 Stripe is a payment platform tailored for online businesses, developers, and startups seeking a customizable solution.
 It’s particularly well-suited for e-commerce stores, subscription services, and software-as-a-service (SaaS) companies that require advanced features like recurring billing, API integrations, and multi-currency support.

 For businesses that prioritize global reach, Stripe is a strong contender.
-It’s available in over 40 countries and supports payments in 135+ currencies, making it ideal for those operating internationally.
+It’s available in 195 countries and supports payments in 135+ currencies, making it ideal for those operating internationally.

 What types of payments does it accept?

-Stripe supports an extensive array of payment methods, including credit and debit cards, ACH transfers, digital wallets like Apple Pay and Google Pay, and regional payment options such as Alipay and WeChat Pay.
+Stripe accepts a wide range of payment methods, including credit and debit cards, ACH transfers, digital wallets like Apple Pay and Google Pay, and regional payment options such as Alipay and WeChat Pay.
 Businesses can also leverage Stripe’s tools to accept recurring payments, manage subscriptions, and facilitate buy-now-pay-later options.

 With Stripe’s API, businesses can create custom payment solutions tailored to their specific needs.
 This flexibility makes it a favorite for developers and tech-savvy entrepreneurs.